nc-ai-frontend/radix-ui/README.md

 <AlertDialog
   trigger={<button>Open ALertDialog</button>}
   title={'hello'}
-  description={`Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text`}
+  description={'Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry standard dummy text'}
   actionLabel="Action"
   cancelLabel="Cancel"
 />